PanicMike-9/Progress-Log/2026/03-March.md

 14 March - configured LSP, added lualine for neovim, added JetBrainsMono Nerd font, added telescope.nvim for file explorer in neovim, added key mappings for it

 15 March - nothing much today, wasted a lot of time on rainbow-delimiters and it's not working either

+18 March - added rotate function for vector2.hpp class, started using C++20 from C++17